-Phonics Games and Activities to Help Your Child Learn to Read
+Fun Phonics Games to Help Your Child Learn to Read

-One of the best ways for young children to begin learning phonics is through playing phonics games and activities that make the learning process fun and engaging.
-Below are some ideas on how you can carry out phonics games and activities at home.
+One of the best ways for young children to begin learning phonics is through playing phonics games that make the learning process fun and engaging.
+Below are some simple ideas on how you can carry out phonics games at home.

 Start your free trial of Reading Eggs here to enjoy hundreds of online phonics games and reading activities for ages 2–13.